BOSAJIE/Portfolio/README.md

 • Examples of my work

  • Test cases and work in TestRail

- • Bug reports and work in Jir
+ • Bug reports and work in Jira

  • Mindmaps and diagrams

  • Scripts for PICT (pairwise testing)

 • Books I have read